andresgb2013/housingDataAnalyzer/README.md

 - Explore our project management on Trello, a user-friendly platform that simplifies collaboration and organization.
 [Trello Project Link](https://trello.com/invite/b/lj3MiO0B/ATTI948f21fe228e13e96dd77e326c257a457C4328C8/housing-analyzer)
 - Delve into the technical intricacies of our development with Jira, offering advanced workflows and detailed issue tracking.
 [Jira Project Link](https://andresgb2013.atlassian.net/jira/software/projects/HA/boards/1/timeline?shared=&atlOrigin=eyJpIjoiZDRkMjUyZDAyMDY3NDYyNDk3ZjE1OTJiZTg3ZWNlNmUiLCJwIjoiaiJ9)

+An analysis, similar to the one implemented in class, is presented below, giving extra context to the needs of different types in the project, such as technological, economic and marketing needs.
+[CLASSICAL ANALYSIS] (https://docs.google.com/document/d/1TjW7eMHre7fcakGfLMzoMjL1hSiVWo1WmyscYrP-4xI/edit?usp=sharing)